otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/02-laravel-1-rest-apis-postman/02-laravel-1-rest-apis-postman.md

 ```

 ## Controller
-You can create a controller which will contain the [CRUD](https://developer.mozilla.org/en-US/docs/Glossary/CRUD) methods for your API.
+You can create a controller which will contain the [CRUD](https://developer.mozilla.org/en-US/docs/Glossary/CRUD) methods for your [API](https://developer.mozilla.org/en-US/docs/Glossary/API)..
 However, before you create a new controller, you must understand what it is.

 #### What is a controller?
 A [Controller